-Ideological shortsightedness: the story of Judo John
+Ideological shortsightedness: the story of Judo Joe

 I‘d just been through all my tapes and had transferred the material to computer.
 I had heaps of student footage (kata, kumite, etc.) which I had burned onto DVDs for the students' posterity.
-Of course, I had made a video for Judo John.
+Of course, I had made a video for Judo Joe.
 So I seized the opportunity to offer him his DVD (for nothing in return, obviously).

 I shrugged my shoulders.
 “Maybe show it to your grandkids?”
 I gave him my contact details and left.